All Products

 Return value type

-Use the current_timestamp function to obtain the current date and time.
-Then, use the hour function to obtain the hour of the day based on the current time.
+Use the current_timestamp function to retrieve the current date and time.
+Then, use the hour function to extract the hour from the current time.

 * | SELECT current_timestamp, hour(current_timestamp)